 Coach notices him and brings him to the side, where he inquires as to what he is doing.

-The coach asked his son, “Son, what would happen if you dove for a ball in the outfield or if you got your hand stepped on while sliding into a base?”
+The coach asked his kid, “Son, what would happen if you dove for a ball in the outfield or if you got your hand stomped on while sliding into a base?”
 You are significantly more useful as a left-handed pitcher who throws 92 mph than you are as a batter.

 Now, son continued to hit throughout high school and was really proficient.

 If you look at his bio information, it clearly states that he is not simply a dad who is spouting smoke.

 My confidence in his ability to strike and defend at his present school, even though I may be looking through rose-colored glasses, remains unshaken as a father.
 However, we will never know since the game informed him that the mound was where his destiny lay.